ryukoposting/sensething/README.md

 # Installation

-Right now, the best way to install SenseThing is by cloning this repository, and running the Ruby commands by hand.
-Better installation processes will be coming as I have time to develop them.
+For apt-based Linux distros, SenseThing can be installed using one of the deb files available in the [GitHub Releases].

+On other distros, unfortunately you'll have to install SenseThing manually.
+Run the following commands to check out this repo and install:

 ```sh
 git clone git@github.com:ryukoposting/sensething.git